ShaoChiehLien/Car-Speed-Prediction/README.md

 the Application Programming Interface and [Sample](https://car-speed-detection.readthedocs.io/en/latest/Example%20Code.html) for further information on how to use our library.

 ## Result
-In our Example Code, we are able to train the model with MSE error less than 2 with the training video provided by comma.ai.
+In our [example code](https://car-speed-detection.readthedocs.io/en/latest/Example%20Code.html), we are able to train the model with MSE error less than 2 with the training video provided by comma.ai.
 We separated the video into 75% for training and 25% for testing so the result woud be fair.